-- Northern Forest Canoe Trail is a 740-mile paddling trail connecting from the Adirondacks in New York to through Vermont, Quebec, New Hampshire, and Maine.
+- Northern Forest Canoe Trail is a 740-mile paddling trail from the Adirondacks in New York through Vermont, Quebec, New Hampshire, and Maine.

 Hiking & Biking

 There are no designated hiking or biking trails in Fort Drum's Training Area although hiking and biking are allowed in any training areas that are open for recreational use.
-There are some hiking trails in Fort Drum's Cantonment Area.
-There is also a Hiking Club on Fort Drum that organizes regular hikes through the summer.
+There are some hiking trails in the Cantonment Area.

-For hiking and biking trails near Fort Drum, see the following web sites:
+For hiking and biking trails near Fort Drum, see the following:

 - Seven hiking/biking trails in and around Watertown, NY.

-- Hiking trails in Thompson Park in Watertown.
+- Hiking & snowshoe trails at Thompson Park in Watertown, NY.

 - Three hiking trails maintained by the Development Authority of the North Country (DANC).